 15 May 2015

-Chloe has been appearing in Singapore frequently, especially since she signed on to local star Michelle Chong’s talent management agency, Left Profile.
-The actress is also currently the ambassador for fashion brand dENiZEN here.
+For a while back then, Chloe was appearing in Singapore frequently, especially since she was signed on to local star Michelle Chong’s talent management agency, Left Profile.
+Her recent endeavours back home in Taiwan include Girl's Power and Love Scams.

-During her birthday last year, Chloe was pranked by the Game GX crew, who went out of their way to make things difficult for her during filming.
+During her birthday in 2014, Chloe was pranked by the crew of variety show Game GX (which she was hosting), who went out of their way to make things difficult for her during filming.
 However, the actress was so well prepared that pranking her was no easy feat—she even felt so much guilt over her mistakes that she apologised to everyone in tears, proving herself as a respectable actress and a star worth looking out for.

 15 May 2015

-TVB actress Selena Li’s short stint as the female lead for the Channel 5 sitcom Spouse For House was liberating, to say the least.
+Hong Kong-born Canadian actress Selena Lee’s short stint as the female lead for the Channel 5 sitcom Spouse For House was liberating, to say the least.
 She stars as Jessica, who marries her high school lover John (Alaric Tay) only to get stuck in an unwanted marriage when the love fades.
 Drama ensues when both parties are unwilling to give up their new house.

-Last year, while Selena was in Singapore to film for the show, she openly gushed about the more relaxed filming conditions in Singapore, which are extremely different from filming in Hong Kong.
+While Selena was in Singapore to film for the show, she openly gushed about the more relaxed filming conditions here, which are extremely different from filming in Hong Kong.
 Although it was her first time acting in English, which was uncomfortable at first, the shorter filming hours and looser schedule made acting in Spouse for House feel like a holiday for the star.

-In fact, Selena loved it here so much that she returned for a second season of the well-received sitcom that is currently airing on Ch5, but we think it’ll be even better if we could one day see the talented actress in one of our blockbuster dramas.
+In fact, Selena loved it here so much that she returned for a second season of the well-received sitcom, but we think it’ll be even better if we could one day see the talented actress in one of our blockbuster dramas.

 15 May 2015

-For Allen, acting in The Journey was his breakthrough role; he had only managed to play “passerbys" in previous Taiwanese dramas.
-Hence, he considered The Journey to be his first real acting role, and we think he’s managed to show a lot of potential as the kindhearted Zhang Tian Ying.
+For Allen, acting in The Journey was his breakthrough role, as he had only managed to play “passers-by" in previous Taiwanese dramas.
+Hence, he considered The Journey to be his first real acting role, and we think he managed to show a lot of potential as the kindhearted Zhang Tian Ying.
 After all, even Christopher Lee and Fann Wong showered him with praises after the drama aired, complimenting his acting for being very natural.

 15 May 2015